kdeldycke/kevin-deldycke-blog/content/posts/how-to-extract-data-trapped-iphone.md

 ![](/uploads/2010/sqlite-csv-table-export.png)

-Finally, just in case you want to extract iPhones data from another backup than the default backup, like from a backup of the backup (isn't that clear ?), making a symlink is enough to trick iPhone Backup Extractor:
+Finally, just in case you want to extract iPhones data from another backup than the default backup, like from a backup of the backup (isn't that clear?), making a symlink is enough to trick iPhone Backup Extractor:

     :::sh